 Genevieve also conducted research at the Kellogg School of Management at Northwestern University on cultural differences in charitable giving, and in urban planning, focusing on historic preservation in Tanzania.
 She has a B.A. from Wesleyan University in African History.

-Darin Kingston heads d.light’s social impact measurement strategy.
-She is also co-chair of the Global Off-Grid Lighting Association’s working group on social impact metrics.
-Previously, Darin provided technical assistance on monitoring & evaluation and economic recovery programming for a range of NGOs, including Africare, Catholic Relief Services, the International Rescue Committee, and Trickle Up, and for the US foreign aid agency Millennium Challenge Corporation.
+Darin Kingston is a Portfolio Manager for the Global Development Incubator, leading their Initiative Incubator work within the Global Development Reform portfolio.
+Previously, Darin designed and implemented the solar energy company d.light's social impact measurement strategy.
+Darin also co-chaired the Global Off-Grid Lighting Association’s working group on social impact metrics on d.light's behalf.
+Darin has provided technical assistance on monitoring & evaluation and economic recovery programming for a range of NGOs, including Africare, Catholic Relief Services, and the International Rescue Committee, and for the US foreign aid agency Millennium Challenge Corporation.
 Darin has a Masters in International Affairs from Columbia University’s School of International and Public Affairs and a Bachelors of Arts in International Relations from Brown University.

 Kelly McCarthy, Global Impact Analyst, World Resources Institute